CaptainFallaway/Ev3Dualshock4/README.md

 This is a small package for reading events from the dualshock 4 playstation controller for an ev3.
 The events yielded or dispatched are only axis or button press change events.

+It's at the moment designed to be simple and quite barebone for easy implementation into different projects.

 ## TODO
 - [ ] Add asyncio support